YET-Another-Github-Account/Blockchain-Analytics/README.md

 When developing the Dashboard, there are four main components provided by Dune analytics.

 ### The Dashboard designer
 The Dashboard designer is a browser based tool to design the dashboard.
 It provides basic design and layout options, but is sufficient enough to create visual appealing Dashboard.
 Compared to commercial business intelligence or dashboard tools, the Dune designer provided about 10%-20% of the functionality.

 Dune comes with an impressive [gallery of popular dashboards]( https://explore.duneanalytics.com/dashboards/popular) created by the team and community, which demonstrate the current functionality is more than sufficient to build professional dashboards.

 The designer allows to drag & drop textboxes and widgets on the dashboard.
 The widgets provide the option for layout formatting with markup language.
 ### The query designer
 For data engineers the most exciting feature of Dune is the access to the Dune database schema and the option to leverage the PostgreSQL-syntax and features.
 The dune query designer combines a SQL-Editor and visualization designer, by providing the option to configure visual elements like charts, tables or maps for the SQL-query results.
 To prevent developers having to start from the scratch, a broad library of sample queries is available and the option to fork these queries for own adjustments.
-When browsing and reading the sample queries, the complexity and quality of the queries clearly indicate the involvement of expert data engineers.
+When browsing and reading the sample queries, the complexity and quality of the queries clearly indicate the involvement of practiced and professional data engineers.

 ### The dune decoding and abstractions
 Next to the SQL-queries, the indexing/decoding for project specific contracts and the abstractions layer are important services for creating blockchain specific data queries.
 In case project specific contracts are required for queries, the Dune team provides a [form]( https://duneanalytics.retool.com/embedded/public/892af55f-a6ff-41df-b203-f8acb6f0a38b) to schedule contracts for decoding.

 Next to the decoding services, smart-contract domain specific databases views and tables enable SQL-developers to reuse existing data-models for example pre-calculated prices for tokens or views containing dex trades.
 These views and tables are referred as [abstraction layer]( https://duneanalytics.retool.com/embedded/public/892af55f-a6ff-41df-b203-f8acb6f0a38b) within the Dune data platform.
 Providing domain specific and predefined datasets is essential for providing an efficient and sustainable infrastructure within the Dune database- and data models.

 For implementing dashboards for new projects, the contracts have to be maintained in certain abstraction layer tables.
 For example contracts being added to the ER20 tokens table, to be available for DEX queries.
 During implementation the maintenance of new contracts and tokens to the abstraction layer will happen via GitHub workflows.
-These interaction require basic knowledge of GitHub.
+These interactions require basic knowledge of GitHub.

 ## Implementation of the degenerative.finance dashboard
 The general setup here reflected to typical implementation of a dashboard project in corporate environments.
-The domain experts with strong DeFi background defined a requirements documents and the implementation was done with a strong background in analytics, but learner knowledge about Solidity contracts and the Dune data model.
+The domain experts with strong DeFi background defined the requirements documents.
+The actual implementation was done with a strong background in analytics, but basic knowledge about Solidity contracts and the Dune data model.
+Discord was used the discuss the implementation and progress.

 ### Lessons learned and best practice.
 During the implementation the following best practices where identified for new Dashboard and projects.

-* Document all relevant contracts and schedule them for decoding at the beginning of the implementation
+* Document all relevant contracts and schedule them for decoding at the beginning of the Dashboad implementation
 * Get familiar with the Dune abstraction layer and maintain relevant contracts there early

 * Browser and analyse the existing dashboards and queries to learn and adopt best practices